-Also called the “Baucus Amendment”, this legislation helped to protect consumers and their policies.
+The “Baucus Amendment” protects consumers and their policies.
 However, there were people taking advantage of this program from both the consumer and insurance sides.

 Medicare and Medicaid Patient and Program Protection Act

-To fight this, the government introduces the Medicare and Medicaid Patient and Program Protection Act in 1987.
-This would make providing false medical information to become a felony crime.
-As the eighties came to a close, the government passed several other acts to further enforce and protect Medicare Supplement coverage.
+To fight this, the government introduced the Medicare and Medicaid Patient and Program Protection Act in 1987; this would make providing false medical information to become a felony crime.

 Medicare Catastrophic Coverage Act

-One of the most vital standards was the limits placed on preexisting conditions that could cause a person to be excluded from a plan.
-A few acts were passed that amended the previous standards.
+One of the most vital standards was the limits on pre-existing conditions that could cause a person exclusion from a plan.
+After passing a few acts, the previous rule saw an amendment.

 Omnibus Consolidated and Emergency Supplemental Appropriation Act